azsk/AzTS-docs/07-On demand scan as an API/README.md

 1. Go to Azure Portal.
 2. Go to **Resource Groups**.
 3. Select your Resource Group where you have configured AzTS set up.
-4. Select the App Service for API 'AzSK-ATS-API-xxxxx'.
+4. Select the App Service for API 'AzSK-ATS-WebAPI-xxxxx'.
 5. In **Overview** section, take **URL**.

 > Note: If you are not an admin, please contact with the admin to get WebAPI URL.